 A Climate Dividend for Australians

 BREAKING!
-Dr Kerryn Phelps will launch A Climate Dividend for Australians Plan by UNSW Professors Richard Holden and Rosalind Dixon.
+Dr Kerryn Phelps launched The Australian Climate Dividend Plan (ACDP, 9Mb pdf) by UNSW professors Richard Holden and Rosalind Dixon.
+Read more here (Ross Gittins), here (The Conversation) and here (Rod Mitchell).

-This project is a visionary and game-changing economic study of carbon pricing and is part of the UNSW Grand Challenges Program.
+This carbon dividend model is a visionary and game-changing mode of equitable carbon pricing where it forms part of the UNSW Grand Challenges Program, with similar plans being considered and/or implemented in Ireland (watch) and Canada (CCL blog).

 About CCLs Carbon Fee and Dividend